 Features that are in Lightworks include a color-coded timeline, configurable presets, multicam support, support for various extra formats (ProRes, Avid DNxHD, AVC-Intra, DVCPRO HD, RED R3D, DPX, and more), and a real-time waveform and vectorscope.
 As you might expect, there isn’t anything PiTiVi can brag about that Lightworks doesn’t have.
 The downside to Lightworks is that you’ll pay $280 to get it, whereas PiTiVi will always be completely free.

-You can get the absolute latest version from this PPA for Ubuntu (if you’re not sure what a PPA is, here’s an explanation), or by borrowing from Rawhide if you use Fedora.
+You can get the absolute latest version from this PPA for Ubuntu [No Longer Available] (if you’re not sure what a PPA is, here’s an explanation), or by borrowing from Rawhide if you use Fedora.
 In other words, just run these commands:

 sudo add-apt-repository ppa:gstreamer-developers/ppa && sudo apt-get update && sudo apt-get install pitivi -y